 7.Take daily epsom salt baths to replenish magnesium.
 Magnesium helps relax the body and may be effective at reducing or preventing migraines.
 When the body is under stress, the first mineral it burns through is magnesium, so following #5 and replenishing magnesium stores is very helpful.
 Simply pour a cup of Epsom salts in a bath and soak for 20 minutes.
-If you still find you need an additional magnesium supplement, Mag Max is the one I recommend for my clients.
+If you still find you need an additional magnesium supplement, Mag Max is the one I recommend to my clients.

 8. Walk for 30 minutes daily.
 This isn’t a speed walk, but a slow stroll to help reduce cortisol levels, calm the body and reduce inflammation to reduce migraines.